 Where to Stay near Rue Payenne

-Want to stay in the perfect location for exploring the Marais as well as the rest of Paris?
-Take a look at these charming nearby options in historic buildings:
+Want to stay in the perfect location for exploring the neighborhood as well as the rest of Paris?
+Take a look at these charming boutique Marais hotels:

 Les Tournelles - With charmingly classical decor, this 24-room hotel in a 17th century building is named after the 15th century Tournelles Palace which once graced the site of nearby Place des Vosges park.
 More